jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
 The extras and antagonists inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them protected or rich.

-When the player god lost their games, all that paper money, social status, and retirement funds meant nothing.
+When the player gods of these civilizations lost their games, all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!
+Good riddance you might say, and I'd agree, but complete failure isn't the best way to play the game.

 You are on the frontline.
 You are the one in the game that's supposed to keeping doing the hard work and update society bit by bit to the new age with the majic of new tools.